Prof Jon Gluyas, BSc (Hons), PhD

 Journal papers: professional

 - Wilkinson, M., Haszeldine, R.S., Hosa, A., Stewart, R.J., Holloway, S., Bentham, M., Smith, K., Swarbrick, R.E., Jenkins, S., Gluyas, J.G., Balbinski, E., Mackay, E., Smith, G., Daniels, S.E. & Anderson, D. (Published), Defining simple and comprehensive assessment units for CO2 storage in saline formations beneath the UK North Sea and continental shelf, Internation Conference on Greenhouse Gas Control (GHGT-10).
-Amsterdam, Netherlands, Elsevier.
+Amsterdam, Netherlands, Elsevier, Amsterdam.

 - Hirst, C.M., Gluyas, J.G & Mathias, S.A.
 (2013), Late Field Life of the East Midlands Petroleum Province - A New Geothermal Prospect?, Sustainable earth sciences 2013 proceedings.